vicfung3/DOSnet/README.md

 Updated 11/19/2020 - By Victor Fung

+NOTE (5/2/2021): The data is now stored in a separate repository due to size.
+It can be accessed here: https://figshare.com/articles/dataset/DOSnet_data/14511978

 This repo provides the code to run DOSnet, as detailed in the manuscript: Machine Learned Features from Density of States for Accurate Adsorption Energy Prediction.
 [1] DOSnet is a machine learning model which takes density of states as inputs to predict a targeted property such as adsorption energies.

 **Introduction:**